Mark Essex: Final standoff

 Although this intermediary officer responded to this gesture by saying "Come on down, man.
 Don't die.
 Don't make us kill you", Essex refused to speak any other words.

 Shortly before 9 p.m., after almost seven hours crouched in the cubicle, Essex suddenly charged into the open with his rifle at waist height and his right fist aloft, shouting "Come and get me!" before being almost immediately shot by police sharpshooters positioned on the roofs of adjacent buildings.
 The military helicopter, which had just approached to begin a further strafe operation, also fired scores of rounds into Essex's body.
-The momentum of the bullets propelled his vertical body several feet before Essex fell on his back approximately twenty feet from the cubicle, having failed to kill or wound any further officers in this final act.
+The momentum of the bullets propelled his body vertically several feet before Essex fell on his back approximately twenty feet from the cubicle, having failed to kill or wound any further officers in this final act.
 The barrage of gunfire would continue for almost four minutes.
 An autopsy later revealed Essex had received more than 200 gunshot wounds.

-An examination of Essex's rifle revealed he had only two remaining bullets at the time of his dash from the cubicle, indicating his final act was one of symbolic suicide.
+An examination of Essex's rifle revealed he had only two remaining bullets at the time of his dash from the cubicle, indicating his final act was likely one of symbolic suicide.

 In part due to conflicting reports as to the possibility of a further sniper or snipers, twenty-eight hours would elapse between the beginning of Essex's siege at the hotel and police determining no further assailants remained at the scene.
 Ballistic tests upon Essex's rifle would determine his weapon was the same as that used in the December 31 NOPD central lockup and Burkart Manufacturing Building shootings.